Leroymilo/FurnitureFramework/doc/Special Types/Storage.md

 If this field is set, the following fields will be ignored.

+Note: when setting this to Catalogue or FurnitureCatalogue, the Storage will accept Floor/Wallpaper or Furniture respectively, unlike the actual catalogues, which don't accept "selling" any items.

 ## Storage Condition

 This is a string of text that you can use to restrict what can be placed in this Storage using a [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries).
 Use the `Input` keyword to refer to the item being tested for the storage.